chrisvdp/yeastwranglers-www/README.md

 ### Deploy

-push your changes to master, and AWS will automatically build and deploy the.
+push your changes to master, and AWS will automatically build and deploy the site to production.

 Your changes are now live.
 Double neato.